ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-hout see
-ing it- Sign nothing without
-reading it, and make sure it
 means nothing more than what
 it fays.
 Don&#x27;t go to law unless
 you are forced to and have some